Dalton, New South Wales

-Dalton is a small inland country town in the Southern Tablelands of New South Wales, Australia in Upper Lachlan Shire.
+Dalton is a small inland country town in the Southern Tablelands of New South Wales, Australia, in Upper Lachlan Shire.
+The population was 230 in the 2021 census.

+A small river, Oolong Creek, runs through the town, which is situated in an earthquake-prone region.

 Location

 Dalton is north of the Hume Highway that joins Sydney and Melbourne, between Goulburn and Yass in southern New South Wales, 255 km southwest of Sydney and 79 km north of the national capital, Canberra.
 Nearby towns are Cullerin, Gundaroo, Gunning, Yass, and Murrumbateman.